MobilityData/gtfs-realtime-capsule/README.md

+This project is no longer maintained by Two Sigma.
+We continue to encourage independent development.

 # GTFS-Realtime-Capsule
 **gtfs-realtime-capsule** is a command-line tool that scrapes, normalizes, and archives real-time public transit data.
 Inspired by the [BusObservatory API](https://api.busobservatory.org/) by Prof. Anthony Townsend of [Jacobs Urban Tech Hub at Cornell Tech](https://urban.tech.cornell.edu/), the goal of this project is to make it seamless for anyone to help archive realtime transit data and analytics and make it publicly available though a distributed database.